15 December 2015 Participants of the joint sitting

 In the course of the discussion, besides the members of the two committees, the Draft Law on Public Assembly was also commented on by the Commissioner for Protection of Equality Brankica Jankovic, Commissioner for Information of Public Importance and Personal Data Protection Rodoljub Sabic, Deputy Ombudsman Milos Jankovic, President of the Association of Free and Independent Trade Unions Ranka Savic, as well as by representatives of the civil sector.

-The sitting was chaired by Meho Omerovic, Chairman of the Committee on Human and Minority Rights and Gender Equality, and Marija Obradovic, Chairperson of the Defence and Internal Affairs Committee, and attended by members of the Committee on Human and Minority Rights and Gender Equality and the Defence and Internal Affairs Committee Ljiljana Malusic, Biljana Ilic Stosic, Milanka Jevtovic Vukojcic, Suzana Sarac, Dubravka Filipovski, Vladica Dimitrov, Ljibuska Lakatos, Stefana Miladinovic, Aida Corovic, Elvira Kovacs, Bojan Kostres, Aleksandar Markovic, Nenad Nikolic, Zoran Babic, Milos Tosanic, Marko Djurisic and Jasmina Obradovic.
+The sitting was chaired by Marija Obradovic, Chairperson of the Defence and Internal Affairs Committee, and Meho Omerovic, Chairman of the Committee on Human and Minority Rights and Gender Equality, and attended by members of the Defence and Internal Affairs Committee and the Committee on Human and Minority Rights and Gender Equality Ljiljana Malusic, Biljana Ilic Stosic, Milanka Jevtovic Vukojcic, Suzana Sarac, Dubravka Filipovski, Vladica Dimitrov, Ljibuska Lakatos, Stefana Miladinovic, Aida Corovic, Elvira Kovacs, Bojan Kostres, Aleksandar Markovic, Nenad Nikolic, Zoran Babic, Milos Tosanic, Marko Djurisic and Jasmina Obradovic.